What is Crystal Methamphetamine?

 In 2012, 1.2 million people in the U.S. reported using methamphetamine in the previous year, according to the National Institute on Drug Abuse.
 With this rate of crystal meth use, there are doubtless many people in need of treatment.
 As with all drugs of abuse, seeking professional treatment from mental health and addiction specialists will lead to the highest chance of methamphetamine recovery success.

-Unfortunately, there is no medication treatment currently available for crystal meth abuse.
+Unfortunately, there is no medication treatment currently available to help with crystal meth abuse.
 Because of this, treatment will take a different course.
 Crystal meth addiction treatment will focus on counseling and other therapeutic options like:

 - Contingency management.